gmx2qmmm/gmx2qmmm_io/example.md

 ![alt text](https://github.com/gmx2qmmm/gmx2qmmm_portable/blob/master/example/glyser.png?raw=true)

-### If you want to build everything from the beginning and customize the input file name, follow the process below.
+### If you want to build everything from the beginning and customize names of input files, follow the processes below.

 1. Prepare **Coordinate file (.g96 or .gro)** and **Topology (.top)** files of GLYSER.
 2. Since we select the first 7 atoms in the QM region, set **QM atom file (.ndx)**